keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-the-oxygen-apocalypse.md

 {:.figcaption}

 The ferrous layer prevented the oxygen from reaching the atmosphere.
 Only when it was consumed into iron oxides did oxygen escape into the atmosphere

+Harmersley rande in WA the best preserved example?
+If you want to see the aftermath of this oceanic bleeding the Pilbara ranges have the best examples

 We use the scabs of the oxidised ferrous sea to build out steel reinforced cities today.